Steve Tambellini

-Steven Anthony Tambellini (born May 14, 1958) is a Canadian former NHL player and former general manager for the Edmonton Oilers (July 2008 – April 2013).
+Steven Anthony Tambellini (born May 14, 1958) is a Canadian former ice hockey player and former general manager for the Edmonton Oilers (July 2008 – April 2013).
 He is currently a scout for the Anaheim Ducks.

 Playing career

-Steve Tambellini played his junior hockey for the Lethbridge Broncos of the WHL from the 1975–76 season until the 1977–78 season, where he scored 155 goals and notched 181 assists in 193 games.
+Steve Tambellini played his junior hockey for the Lethbridge Broncos of the WCHL from the 1975–76 season until the 1977–78 season, where he scored 155 goals and notched 181 assists in 193 games.
 He would earn the WCHL Rookie of the Year for his effort in the 1975–76 season.

 In the 1978 NHL Entry Draft, Tambellini was chosen 15th overall by the New York Islanders.
 He would spend two years with New York, winning a Stanley Cup with them in the 1980 season.
 He was dealt at the trade deadline the next season along with Chico Resch to the Colorado Rockies in exchange for Mike McEwen.
 He stayed with Colorado for two seasons, including their first season as the New Jersey Devils as the franchise was relocated in 1982.
-While playing for the New Jersey Devils, Tambellini scored the new team's first ever hat trick on December 3, 1982 in a 5-4 victory over Hartford.
+While playing for the New Jersey Devils, Tambellini scored the new team's first ever hat trick on December 3, 1982, in a 5–4 victory over Hartford.
 After the 1982–83 season, Steve was traded to the Calgary Flames.
 He would remain there for two seasons before signing on as a free agent with the Vancouver Canucks, where he would round out his NHL career.

 He would go on to play a minor amount of time in both the Swiss Hockey League and the Austrian Hockey League.

-International Play
+International play

 During his career, Steve Tambellini represented Canada on three separate occasions: In 1978 he played for Team Canada in the World Junior Hockey Championship, winning a bronze medal after scoring two goals and two assists.
 He played in the World Hockey Championship as well as the 1988 Winter Olympics in Calgary, Alberta, Canada, where he scored a goal and three assists.